hazelcast/hazelcast-reference-manual/src/AggregatorsImplementation.md

 aggregation.

-An `Aggregation` implementation is defining a MapReduce task, but with a small difference: the `Mapper` is always expected to work on a `Supplier` that filters and / or transforms the mapped input value to some output value.
+An `Aggregation` implementation is defining a MapReduce task, but with a small difference: the `Mapper` is always expected to work on a `Supplier` that filters and/or transforms the mapped input value to some output value.

 #### Aggregation Methods